mage2tv/magento-cache-clean/readme.md

 A faster drop in replacement for `bin/magento cache:clean` with a file watcher.

-The file watcher automatically cleans affected cache types in the Magento 2 file cache backend during development.
+The file watcher automatically cleans affected cache types in the Magento 2 cache during development.
 For example, if you make a change to a template, it only cleans the `block_html` and `full_page` caches, not the `config` or `layout` caches.